 Meyer and Herscovitch (2001), defined commitment as "a force that binds an individual to a course of action of relevance to a target" (p.
 299) and explain that an employee's commitment to an organization can take various forms.
 Specifically, they support the existence of three distinguished mindsets with regards to organizational commitment each translating to a different path of behaviour.
-The first type is the affective commitment which occurs when the employee feels a strong emotional attachment to the organization identifying with its values and goals, the second is the normative commitment which reflects to the deeper sense of an employee's obligation to stay in an organization even when the workplace environment and working conditions do not provide the desired satisfaction and finally, the continuance commitment which causes the employee to stay with an organization outweigh the pros.
+The first type is the affective commitment which occurs when the employee feels a strong emotional attachment to the organization identifying with its values and goals, the second is the normative commitment which reflects to the deeper sense of an employee's obligation to stay in an organization even when the workplace environment and working conditions do not provide the desired satisfaction and finally, the continuance commitment which causes the employee to stay with an organization as a result of fear of losing benefits and when generally the cons of leaving the organization outweigh the pros.